-Each APO member has one elected representative on a 12 member APO Policy Board, with the exception of the City of Saint Cloud, which has three elected representatives.
+Each APO member has one representative on a 12 member APO Policy Board2, with the exception of the City of Saint Cloud, which has three representatives.
 Eleven of the APO Policy Board members are elected officials.
 Metro Bus's designated voting representative must be a senior level manager.
 Policy Board meetings are normally held on the second Thursday of each month at 4:30 pm.
 Meeting agendas are published 10 days in advance of each meeting and posted on the APO website (www.stcloudapo.org/boards-committees/policy-board/).
+Meeting dates are subject to change or be cancelled.
+Check our website for the latest information.